andrii-yeremenko/news-aggregator/doc/specification.md

     * Returns:
        * Storage object.

-2. GetAvailableSources: Retrieves a list of available sources.
+2. ReadSource: Retrieves a source from a file.

+    * Args:
+        * sourceName (string): Name of the source to retrieve.
    * Returns:
-      * []string: A list of available sources.
+       * resource.Resource: The source object.
        * error: Error object in case of failure.
     * Errors:
-       * SourceLoadError: Error occurred while loading the sources.
+        * SourceNotFoundError: Source not found in the storage system.
     * Docs:
-       * Description: Retrieves a list of available sources from the storage system.
+        * Description: Retrieve a source from the storage system based on the provided source name.

    #### Usage:

     ```
+    source := resource.Source("nbc-news")
-    sources, err := storage.GetAvailableSources()
+    res, err := storage.ReadSource(source)
-    fmt.Println("Available sources:", sources)
     ```

+## Resource manager:

+The Resource Manager API is responsible for creating resource.Resource structures from raw data and managing them in the storage system.
+Uses the Storage API to retrieve resources from the storage system.
+Helps user to interact with the storage API and forms the resource.Resource based on the provided and fetched data.

+### Methods

-3. GetAllResources: Retrieves all resources from the storage system.
+1. AllResources: Retrieves all available and known resources from the storage system.

    * Returns:
       * []resource.Resource: Slice of Resource objects.